 - 72% of consumers won’t make a booking before reading online reviews

-Travel technology is definitely on the rise, driving us slowly towards a fully-digital future.
+Travel technology is definitely on the rise, and the OTA market share confirms that we are slowly going towards a fully-digital future.

 How Has Technology Changed the Travel Industry?